 - Are you trying to chase the latest trend in your industry?

 That’s not to say your strategy needs to be set in stone for all of eternity.
-Depending on the maturity of your company, it’s not rare for strategies to adjust or “pivot” (to use the Lean lingo) every so often based on new learnings gathered via Customer Development.
-But you do need to have a defined strategy at all times, which remains mostly consistent, most of the time.
+Depending on the maturity of your company, it’s not rare for strategies to adjust or “pivot” (to use the Lean jargon) based on new customer insights or market changes.
+But you do need to have an agreed-upon strategy at all times, which remains consistent for at least six months.

-By the way, getting here is a lot of work, and that’s where a big part of the value of Product Managers lie.
-If you’d like some great resources on developing and executing a customer-driven strategy, I highly recommend these books.
-They are aimed at startups, but the insights are equally applicable to established companies.
+By the way, getting here is a lot of work, and that’s where a big part of the value of Product Managers lies.
+If you’d like some great resources on developing and executing a customer-driven strategy, I highly recommend these other articles I’ve written on this topic.

 Photo by Peter Reed